Impact Assessment Beyond Compliance: Measuring Real Outcomes

 Output, outcome, and impact represent different stages and should not be treated as the same.

-Planting a tree is an output.
+- Planting trees is an output

-Outputs can be delivered.
+- Outputs can be delivered quickly

-Impact must be understood over time.
+- Impact must be evaluated over extended timeframes

 What gets measured is not always what matters